NAMU AMIDA BUTSU

 Amida Buddha began as a mortal, a king, who sought enlightenment under the then-living Buddha of his world, named Buddha Lokeshvararaja, whom we read about in the Larger Pure Land Sutra (The Larger Sutra on the Buddha of Eternal Life).

-of buddhahood who brings the Dharma to suffering beings in advance
+buddhahood who brings the Dharma to suffering beings in

-of his own enlightenment.)
-His name, Dharmakara, means
+advance of his own enlightenment.)
+His name, Dharmakara,

 Bodhisattva Dharmakara asked Buddha Lokeshvararaja to show him all the billions of buddha-lands of the cosmos.
 When he was granted this request, Bodhisattva Dharmakara determined to create a Pure Land of his own, containing all the virtues of the other buddhas' buddha-lands but without any of the evils in those buddha-lands.
 He then became moved to make 48 Vows detailing the attributes of his Pure Land which he intended and vowed to create.